vadimgrn/usbip-win2/README.md

   - **Is fully implemented**
   - Fully compatible with Linux USBIP server (at least for kernels 4.19 - 5.13)
   - **Is not ready for production use**, can cause BSOD or hang in the kernel.
 This usually happens during disconnection of a device or uninstallation of the driver.
-  - There is no installer
-  - The driver is not signed
+  - The driver is not signed (Windows Test Signing Mode must be enabled)
   - Works on Windows 11/10 x64, x86 build is not supported
 - UDE client driver from the parent repo is removed.
 VHCI driver is superseded it.
 - Server (stub driver) is not the goal of this project.
 It is updated from original repo AS IS.